Nik-Mar/blogspot_scraper/README.md

 token_size.py process JSON files containing blog entries, aggregates word counts by year.
 Then, it writes the results to a CSV file.
 The JSON files processed here are raw blog data, the output of blogspot_scraping.
 The output of token_size.py is the csv file named word_counts.csv
+Note: The content of "json_files" folder is the same as "scraped_blogs" folder in prevalence_pipeline
 ### prevalence_pipeline

 ### Libraries needed